 The Little Desert National Park located a short distance from Goroke, is a unique natural environment that draws large numbers of visitors to the extensive network of four-wheel drive and walking tracks.
 The Park will provide inspiration for the playspace.

 West Wimmera Shire Council has received grant funding through the Commonwealth Drought Communities Program.
-Additionally, council has submitted an expression of interest through Sport and Recreation Victoria's Community Sports and Infrastructure Fund to leverage this funding.
-Council and/or the community have not committed to financially supporting the project at this stage; this may or may not be realised.
+Additionally, council was successful in its funding application to Sport and Recreation Victoria's Community Sports and Infrastructure Fund.

 - To create an innovative, safe and educational playspace

 - To connect with and promote the natural environment

 - To provide a space that unites the community and activates an increase in visitor numbers to Goroke

 Phone: 03 5392 7700